 Construction Budget Overruns: Statistics, Causes, and How to Prevent Them

-Construction has the worst overrun record of any sector.
-85% of projects exceed budget.
+Construction has one of the worst overrun records of any sector.
+Almost 9 in 10 infrastructure projects exceed budget.
 Here is why -- and what good project controls actually look like.

 Construction-Specific Causes